akash-network/node/_docs/testnet/README.md

 # The Akash Testnet

 ### About the testnet
-The Akash testnet is a fully-functioning decentralized cloud, with support for requesting, depploying, and paying for cloud deployments.
+The Akash testnet is a fully-functioning decentralized cloud, with support for requesting, deploying, and paying for cloud deployments.
 Server capacity is being kindly provided by Packet, the world's leading bare-metal provider.
 Access is **free** for registered users.
 As a free service, capacity is tightly managed, so please treat testnet capacity as the scarce community resource it is.
 In other words, please please play nicely in our sandbox.

 We want your feedback!
 Please message us [on Telegram](https://t.me/AkashNW) with any and all of your feedback.
 We're putting our in-progess platform out there so that we can get real-world feedback, so don't be shy!